sofastack/sofa-ark/sofa-ark-samples/sample-springboot-ark/README_EN.md

 + `ArkBootRunner`

 However, integration with [TestNG Framework](https://github.com/cbeust/testng/wiki) is different.
-SOFAArk provides a annotation `@TestNGOnArk`, when a test class is annotated with this annotation, it represents that it would be executed on ark container .
+SOFAArk provides an annotation `@TestNGOnArk`, when a test class is annotated with this annotation, it represents that it would be executed on ark container .
 Now, we would show how to run test case in `JUnit4 FrameWork`, `TestNG FrameWork` and `Spring Boot`;

 ### Run test case in JUnit4 FrameWork
 `ArkJUnit4Runner` is similar to `JUnit4`, the latter is the default implementation of runner in JUnit4 Framework; In other words, if you want run normal junit4 test case in SOFAArk container, you should use `@RunWith(ArkJUnit4Runner.class)` instead of the default one.
 Code as what the following shows: